chrisbrickey/webscraper3/README.md

 # webscraper3
-This program scrapes a URL, parses by an HTML element name, and converts the section into a csv document.
+This program scrapes a URL (currently the Breakout List), parses by an HTML element name, and converts the section into a csv document.

 ## Technology